Guillem96/optc-box-exporter/README.md

 Export your OPTC character box automatically from screenshots.

-OPTCbx can analyze your character box screenshots (*Figure 1*), and obtain all the characters within it, without any manual intervention.
+OPTCbx can analyze your character box screenshots (*Figure 1*), and obtain all the characters within them.
+OPTCbx does that without any manual intervention.

 OPTCbx is the first box exporter for One Piece Treasure Cruise without any manual intervention.
 It works with just a set of screenshots.